-FAQ - Information about the Vulnerability-Lab
+FAQ - Information Vulnerability Laboratory

-01. Why was the Vulnerability-Lab built?
+01. Why was the Vulnerability Lab built?

 02. Who is behind this project?